- Academic Philosophy

 Four Key Reasons to Come to COA for Educational Studies

 Virtually every education course offered at COA has a field and/or service-learning component.
 Partnerships with on-campus programs and local resources provide a variety of hands-on experiences for future educators.
-Education students have worked with staff and/or students at all of the local schools, the Abbe Museum, Acadia National Park, Camp Beech Cliff, Healthy Acadia, Island Readers and Writers, the Jackson Laboratory, the Mount Desert Island Biological Laboratory, and the Mount Desert Island Historical Society.
-COA’s own Beech Hill Farm and the Dorr Museum of Natural History afford students opportunities to teach, design exhibits, develop interpretive materials, and lead school groups.
+Education students have worked with staff and/or students at all of the local schools, the Abbe Museum, Acadia National Park, Camp Beech Cliff, Healthy Acadia, Island Readers and Writers, The Jackson Laboratory, the Mount Desert Island Biological Laboratory, and the Mount Desert Island Historical Society.
+COA’s farms and the Dorr Museum of Natural History afford students opportunities to teach, design exhibits, develop interpretive materials, and lead school groups.

 - Human Ecology